R3-da/laravel-vue-2ca-assurance-crud/README.md

 </table>
 <br>

-Initailly only Super Admin is granted all the permissions.
+Initailly only Admin is granted all the permissions.
 All other role has no permissions.
 To add permissions to any other role, first log in as super admin, then go to the roles page.
 Assign necessary permissions to the role.
 Then come to the users page and update users roles.
 One user can have multiple roles.
-Overall user permissions will be the collection of all roles permissions combined.
-Super admin role is readonly(can not be edited or deleted).
+Overall user permissions will be the collection of all roles permissions combined. admin role is readonly(can not be edited or deleted).
 This role can not be applied to any other user.
-If a new permission is created, updated or deleted, it will be automatically applied to super admin.
+If a new permission is created, updated or deleted, it will be automatically applied to admin.

 ## Installation